Ash4669/Chase-The-Ace/README.md

 - create a chat feature with pusher to allow players to talk to each other
 - do full database and have them sign in and store their wins at different games.
 - Change sign up to redirect to profile and sign them in. - at least for the moment.
 Set up email confirmation later on.
+- add matchmaking system where it can get a game_id that is created but game not ready yet and people can join (do public and private games) (Public games are without signing in.
+Private is with signing in.)
+- Creating variable pages for game id use url_for('method_name', variable=foo) for url and call method def method_name(variable)

 > Switching to python 3/ Setup

 - pip3 install virtualenv
-- set up virtual environment with "python3 -m virtualenv path_to_environment".
+- If wanted, set up virtual environment with "python3 -m virtualenv path_to_environment".
+- Activate environment with "source path_to_environment/bin/activate" on mac or "path_to_environment\Scripts\activate" for windows.
-- pip3 install flask, flask_login and Flask-SQLAlchemy using "pip3 install 'module_name'".
+- pip3 install flask, flask_login and flask-sqlalchemy using "pip3 install 'module_name'".
 - use "export FLASK_APP=project_folder_name" for mac, "set FLASK_APP=project_folder_name" for command line or "$env:FLASK_APP='foo'" for powershell.
 I believe this is correct.